Indonesia Cover Letter Writing Guide

-Additionally it is an opportunity to show potential employers your writing skills.
+Additionally, it is an opportunity to show potential employers your writing skills.
 If you are sending a letter in a language other than your native tongue, is an excellent opportunity to show that you can express yourself fluently.
 No matter what the level of your language skills and your writing skills are, make sure that your letter contains no errors.

-A personalized, targeted, well-written cover letter written in a short and professional style using power words and action verbs is your chance to set yourself apart, pique the employer's interest and draw them in for a closer look at your CV/resume.
+A personalized, targeted, well-written cover letter written in a short and professional style using power words and action verbs is your chance to set yourself apart, pique the employer's interest and draw them in for a closer look at your CV.
 Highlight the most important points of the accompanying CV/resume and the items most relevant for the position being pursued.

-Create the letter in similar style and font as your CV/resume.
+Create the letter in a similar style and font as your CV.
 It should be between 3-4 paragraphs in length.
 Paragraphs should be between two to four sentences.
-Break any paragraph, which is longer than seven lines, into short easily understandable one.
+Break any paragraph, which is longer than seven lines, into a short easily understandable one.
 Use short sentences, simple language and be concise.
 Keep the letter to no more than one page.
 The tone of your cover letter should be professional, friendly and upbeat.

 Focus on the needs of the employer.
 Employers are only interested in the information relevant to the position.

-Take the time to research employer's organization.
+Take the time to research the employer's organization.
 Read the job description carefully so that you can match your most relevant skills, qualifications, knowledge and experience to the job description with clear examples to support your statements.

 Customize your Indonesia cover letter to fit the advertised position or the type of position you are looking for.

 If possible, address your letter to the appropriate person, quoting the job title, reference number (if applicable) and where/when you saw the advertisement.
-Such personalization would increase retention of your application.
+Such personalization would increase the retention of your application.
 Also, include the date.

 Begin your Indonesian cover letter with your name and contact information including your address, phone/fax and e-mail.
-Often, employers keep cover letters and CVs/resumes on file for long time, so any contact details you give have to remain accurate in the long term.
-A daytime phone number with international access code and e-mail address are most important.
+Often, employers keep cover letters and CVs/resumes on file for a long time, so any contact details you give have to remain accurate in the long term.
+A daytime phone number with an international access code and e-mail address are most important.

 Describe how your key skills, qualifications and experience might fit the specific needs of the position you are looking for.
 Give an example of your experience in that field.
 You can mention other important skills you have, qualities and achievements that make you the best candidate.